synopsys-sig/srm-k8s/README.md

 On Windows, make sure that you can run PowerShell Core scripts by switching your PowerShell Execution Policy to RemoteSigned (recommended) or Unrestricted.
 You must run the Set-ExecutionPolicy -ExecutionPolicy RemoteSigned command from an elevated/administrator Command Prompt.

+## Scan Farm Nodes

+The SRM software supports a separately licensed Scan Farm feature, which includes built-in SAST and SCA scanning powered by Coverity and Black Duck.
+Instances of the Coverity Scan Job and the SCA Scan Job will only run on tainted nodes (NodeType=ScannerNode:NoSchedule) with a specific label (pool-type=small).
+Each SAST scan requires two Coverity Scan Job instances that run consecutively, and scan farm nodes can support only one Coverity Scan Job pod at a time, so you should plan your node pool size and elasticity configuration accordingly.

 ## Clone GitHub Repository

 This GitHub repository contains what you need to start your SRM K8s deployment.
 Clone this repository to a stable directory on your system.
 You will use your cloned repository for both your initial deployment and for deploying future SRM software upgrades.